noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 ### Trigger

-- when a client loses a duel.
+- When a client loses a duel.

 You would use this event in the global global_player.pl file.